mahmud97/DailyStudy-CodingProblem/PrepDbBasicsConcept.md

 - Database normalization is a step by step process.
 There are 6 normal forms, First Normal form (1NF) thru Sixth Normal Form (6NF).
 Most databases are in third normal form (3NF).
 There are certain rules, that each normal form should follow.

+# Query Optimization
+- there is no hard and first rule of query optimization How can I write optimized query ?
+As much as I know about writing optimized query
+- indexing (clustered , non clustered)
+- Query designing (avoiding asterisk * selecting only the required columns instead of all , avoiding to join different data types as type conversion takes time, etc)
+- Execution plan (This can be achieved using  SQL server tools